Schnauzer (Giant)

 If you're looking for a dog that's basically a gentle giant with a serious side job as your personal bodyguard, the Giant Schnauzer might just be your perfect match.
 These impressive dogs are the largest of the three Schnauzer breeds, standing up to 70cm tall and weighing as much as 47kg - that's quite a presence in any Australian home!

 Originally bred in Bavaria to drive cattle and guard farms, today's Giant Schnauzers have traded their farming boots for roles in police work, military service, and devoted family companionship.
-They're incredibly intelligent dogs that form deep bonds with their families, though they can be a bit suspicious of strangers initially - which makes them excellent watchdogs for Australian homes.
+They're incredibly intelligent dogs that form deep bonds with their families, though they can be a bit suspicious of strangers initially - which makes them excellent watchdogs.

 What really sets these dogs apart is their combination of brains and brawn.
 They're eager to please and highly trainable, but they're also high-energy dogs that need both physical exercise and mental stimulation.
 Think of them as the university graduate of the dog world - brilliant, but they need a job to do or they'll find their own entertainment (and you might not love their creative choices!).

 Their distinctive appearance, with that characteristic beard and bushy eyebrows, gives them a wise, almost human-like expression.
-Whether you're in a Brisbane suburb with a decent backyard or on a rural property in regional Queensland, these dogs adapt well to Australian family life when given proper exercise and training.
+They adapt well to Australian family life, whether that's on a rural property in NSW or a suburban block in Melbourne, provided they get the exercise and training they crave.

 History